3-3-3 Rule for Dogs Explained

 happy looking dog smiling

+This is when transformation shines.
 Your dog may start to trust you and feel secure in their new home.
 They may begin to settle into a routine and become comfortable with their environment.
-This period is when you will see your dog’s true personality and begin to build a deeper bond.

-• Finally completely comfortable in his home.
+• Finally, completely comfortable in his home.

 • Building trust and a true bond